00sapo/better-morning/ai/DESIGN.md

 -   **`Article`**: Pydantic model for a news article.
 Includes `id`, `title`, `link`, `published_date`, `summary` (from RSS or LLM), `content` (for extracted text), `raw_content` (for binary data like PDFs), and `content_type` (e.g., "application/pdf").
 -   **`ArticleEncoder`**: A custom `json.JSONEncoder` to properly serialize `datetime` and `HttpUrl` objects when saving historical articles.
 -   **`RSSFetcher`**: A class responsible for:
     -   Loading historical articles from a JSON file (e.g., `history/{collection_name}_articles.json`).
+Historical articles represent previously selected and processed articles.
     -   Fetching articles from configured RSS feeds using `feedparser`.
-It respects the `max_articles` setting on each feed to limit the number of entries processed.
+It respects the `max_articles` setting on each feed, but crucially applies this limit only to articles that haven't been previously selected (not in history).
-    -   Comparing newly fetched articles against historical data to identify and return only new entries.
+    -   Comparing newly fetched articles against historical data to identify and return only new entries that haven't been processed before.
-    -   Saving all fetched articles (new and existing) back to the history file to maintain state.
+    -   **`save_selected_articles_to_history()`**: A method to save only the articles that were successfully processed and selected to the history file.
+This ensures that only articles that made it through the complete processing pipeline are marked as "processed".
     -   Robust date parsing with fallbacks.

 ### 3. Content Extraction (`src/better_morning/content_extractor.py`)